 An endpoint is a single path on the API.
 It provides the ability to perform predictions for a single kind of records, using a single model.

-- The Prediction endpoint to perform predictions using models created with the DSS Visual Machine Learning component.
+- The “regular prediction” endpoint, using models created with the DSS Visual Machine Learning component.

 Packages are the physical representation of different versions of a service.
 Each time you want to update a service (for example to use retrained models), you create a new package from the DSS interface.